elibarrow/BAE305-SP24-LAB9/README.md

 This lab picks up and uses the robot that had been built in the previous lab.
 Any circuits or schematics can be found in the corresponding repository on my Github account.

 ### Part 1 - PID USE ###
-First open the Arduino IDE and install the PID_V2 Library.
-Open the Library Manager (Tools>ManageLibraries) and search for PID_V2 and install the latest library by BRett Beauregard.
+First, open the Arduino IDE and install the PID_V2 Library.
+Open the Library Manager (Tools>ManageLibraries) search for PID_V2 and install the latest library by Brett Beauregard.
-Next open the robot sketch and modify it according to the following steps:
+Next, open the robot sketch and modify it according to the following steps:
 1. Include the library (#include<PID_V2.h>)
-2. Define the setpoint, measurement, output, Kp, Ki and Kd variables as type double.
+2. Define the setpoint, measurement, output, Kp, Ki, and Kd variables as type double.
 3. Before the setup function create the PID instance:
    PID myPID(&MEAS, &OUT, &setpoint, Kp, Ki, Kd, DIRECT);
-   NOTE: The measurementm output, and setpoint have an (&) before because these variables are pointers.
+   NOTE: The measurement output and setpoint have an (&) before because these variables are pointers.
    ```c++
     #include <PID_v2.h>